Journals

 • Analele Universităţii Bucureşti.
 Limbi şi Literaturi Străine

-Analele Universitatii din Bucuresti.
-Limbi si Literaturi Straine (“The Annals of the University of Bucharest”, Foreign Languages and Literatures) is published twice a year.
-It publishes work of current interest in the following areas: linguistics, literature, cultural studies, translation studies.
+Analele Universității din București.
+Limbi și Literaturi Străine (“The Annals of the University of Bucharest”, Foreign Languages and Literatures) is a biannual scientific journal which covers a broad range of topics in linguistics, literature, cultural studies and translation studies.

 • Annals of the University of Bucharest.
 Political Science Series